FrSanchez/Snake/README.md

 * [x] Fix trophy dialog that shows overlapped strings
 * [ ] Get a better image for the progress bar
 * [ ] animate the progress bar
+* [ ] set maxlevel to the one opened by the player